 It’s a magical little toy that hooks babies and kids.
 It works for so many ages.

 Best toys for babies

-Remember, toys are a big deal especially for babies.
+Remember, toys are a big deal even for babies.
 This is where the foundation for independent play start.
 Let’s make it a good base!

-You don’t have to own a lot of toys to have a lot of fun.
+You don’t have to own a lot of toys for baby to have a lot of fun.
 But you do need to have the right toys.